tronprotocol/documentation/TRX/Tron-doc.md

 ## 2.3 Reward for super representatives

-1. Votes reward.
+Votes reward.
 Every 6 hours, the top 127 super representative candidates with the most votes will share a total amount of 115,200 TRX according to their votes percentage.
 The annual votes reward is 168,192,000 TRX in total.

-2. Block producing reward.
+Block producing reward.
 Every time after a super representative produces a block, it will be reward 32 TRX.
 The 27 super representatives take turns to produce blocks every 3 seconds.
 The annual block producing reward is 336,384,000 TRX in total.

-+ Every time after a super representative produces a block, the 32 TRX block producing reward will be sent to it's sub account.
+Every time after a super representative produces a block, the 32 TRX block producing reward will be sent to it's sub account.
 The sub-account is a read-only account, it allows a withdraw action from sub-account to super representative account every 24 hours.

 ## 2.4 Committee

 ### 2.4.1 What is committee

-Committee can modify the TRON network parameters, like transacton fees, block producing reward amount, etc. Committee is composed by the current 27 super representatives.
+Committee can modify the TRON network parameters, like transacton fees, block producing reward amount, etc. Committee is composed of the current 27 super representatives.
 Every super representative has the right to start a proposal.
 The proposal will be passed after it gets more than 19 approves from the super representatives and will become valid in the next maintenance period.

 ### 2.4.2 Create a proposal

 Only the account of a super representative can create a proposal.
 The network parameters can be modified([min,max]):
 - 0: MAINTENANCE_TIME_INTERVAL, [3 * 27* 1000 ,24 * 3600 * 1000] //super representative votes count time interval, currently 6 * 3600 * 1000 ms
 - 1: ACCOUNT_UPGRADE_COST, [0,100 000 000 000 000 000]  //the fee to apply to become a super representative candidate, currently 9999_000_000 Sun